rtroper/github-tutorial/README.md

 This is a basic tutorial showing how to use GitHub.
 The tutorial assumes you are using Windows.
 If you wish to run the Python examples, you will need to have a Python distribution installed on your machine.
 You can install from [python.org](https://www.python.org/downloads/) or one of the common Python distributions (e.g. [Miniconda or Anaconda](https://docs.conda.io/projects/continuumio-conda/en/latest/user-guide/install/windows.html)).

 ## Install Git and Clone the Repo
 Start by installing Git for Windows from the following location: [https://git-scm.com/downloads](https://git-scm.com/downloads).
-Once installed, launch Git Bash, `cd` into a folder location of your choice (e.g. `/c/Dev/tutorials`) and clone the tutorial repo:
+During installation, be sure to select your code editor of choice that you wish to use for commit messages.
+Once Git is installed, launch Git Bash, `cd` into a folder location of your choice (e.g. `/c/Dev/tutorials`) and clone the tutorial repo:

 `git clone https://github.com/rtroper/github-tutorial`